Welcome to the Department of Health Sciences

 The Department offers five graduate degree programs:

-- M.S.Ed. in health N-12 teacher, which prepares students for professional New York State certification as health teachers;
+- M.S.Ed. in health N-12 teacher, which prepares students for initial and professional New York State certification as health teachers;

 - M.A. in health education and promotion, which prepares students for positions as health educators within public and community agencies, businesses and industry, hospitals, and other clinical facilities;